khulnasoft/integrations-core/wmi_check/README.md

 ### Configuration

 1. Click the **Install Integration** button on the WMI Integration Tile.
-2. Open the Datadog Agent Manager on the Windows server.
+2. Open the Khulnasoft Agent Manager on the Windows server.
 3. Edit the `Wmi Check` configuration.

 ```yaml